 In many cases, Sales Enablement teams focus on sales and the relationship, processes, and alignment between sales and marketing.

 While this focus on sales is essential, it is only one piece of business growth.

 Ultimately I would like to replace both words with something more descriptive of the function.
 However, let’s start with Revenue vs. Sales.

 - Revenue Enablement was the term SiriusDecisions put forth and, instead of further muddying the waters, I jumped on board with it.

-- Revenue, in part, is a nod to the fact that we must support the entire revenue team including sales, customer success, marketing, presales, partners, etc…
+- Revenue, in part, is a nod to the fact that we must support the entire revenue team, including sales, customer success, marketing, presales, partners, etcetera

-- Revenue, in part, recognizes that we must focus not just on new sales, but upsell/cross-sell, and retention.
+- Revenue, in part, recognizes that we must focus not just on new sales but upsell/cross-sell and retention.
 To accomplish this, we must support far more than the sales teams.
-The entire growth engine must be explored and the customer experience must be put front and center.
+We must explore the entire growth engine, and we must put the customer experience front and center.

 The Pillars of Revenue Enablement

 I initially wrote about the Pillars of Revenue Enablement for Bigtincan on their Revenue Enablement page.

 In this article, I am providing a summary.